Antarjita/Campus-Recruitment-Analysis/README.md

 # Placement-Dataset-Analysis
-Analyse the various parameters affecting the placement of candidates using various models like Logistic,Random Forest and KNN.
+Analyssis of the various parameters affecting the placement of candidates and prediction using various models like Logistic,Random Forest and KNN.

 Data set:-https://www.kaggle.com/benroshan/factors-affecting-campus-placement